Cold Lap in Welding: What It Means and Why It Matters

 What Is Cold Lap in Welding?

-Cold lap is a welding defect where the weld metal fails to properly fuse with the base metal, leaving a visible line, edge bulge, or other sign of incomplete fusion along the joint.
+Cold lap is a welding defect where the weld metal fails to fuse with the base metal.
+It often leaves a visible line, edge bulge, or other sign of incomplete fusion along the joint.

 Cold lap occurs when weld metal fails to fuse properly, leaving a visible line or edge bulge along the joint.

 You’ll usually see it when your welding techniques don’t deliver enough heat or when you move too fast for the puddle to tie in.
-In MIG and stick welding, poor heat management and an incorrect electrode angle can let metal sit on top instead of bonding below.
+In MIG welding and stick welding, poor heat management and the wrong electrode angle can let metal sit on top instead of bonding below.

-You can identify it by a light fusion line at the weld edge, uneven buildup, or slag that’s harder to clear than it should be.
-That visible boundary is a technical warning that your process isn’t joining the materials as intended.
+You can identify cold lap by a light fusion line at the weld edge, uneven buildup, or slag that feels harder to clear than it should.
+That visible boundary warns you that the weld process isn’t joining the materials as intended.

-If you want clean, liberated work, you need to inspect each pass closely, hold consistent travel speed, and set your arc and angle so the weld grows from true fusion, not surface deposition, along the joint line.
-Proper fillet weld sizing is crucial to prevent cold lap and ensure effective bonding.
+If you want clean and reliable work, inspect each pass closely.
+Hold a consistent travel speed, set your arc and angle well, and make the weld grow from true fusion instead of surface buildup along the joint line.
+Proper fillet weld sizing also helps you reduce cold lap risk and support effective bonding.

 Why Cold Lap Weakens Welds